resteybar/avedac-mbarivision/README.md

 The software that runs the automated detection is simply called mbarivision.
 There is a script that simplifies its execution called runclip that can be run in the Docker container.

-If you don't have an example video clip, there is one in the Docker image at /examples/MBARItest.mp4.
+If you don't have an example video clip, there is one in the Docker image at /tmp/MBARItest.mp4.
 This is a small video clip taken with a Remotely Operated Vehicle (ROV) transecting across the seafloor.

+Launch XQuartz and open a terminal window with &#8984N

 Ensure the host is allowing X forwarding
 > xhost + 127.0.0.1